dragilla/django-session-security/README.rst

 Same goes to expire after ``settings.SESSION_SECURITY_EXPIRE_AFTER`` seconds.
 Javascript will first make an ajax request to PingView to ensure that another more recent activity was not detected anywhere else - in any other browser tab.

+If the app is configured to let the user login again after session timeout (to continue his work) then pre-logout the user session is backuped up and restored quickly after logout.
+This way he can continue his work as if the session never expired.
+For the relogin mechanism the same login action (view and template) is used as for normal login.
+The login window opens on top of the working application.
+The user operates on it normally - using same security mechanisms as with the normal login.
+Then after login the modal window is closed.

 Requirements
 ------------